sam-foundation/computerization-sponsorship/BENEFITS.md

 #### Better Infrastructure Encouragement Fund

-Computerization will receive $100 amount of fund for all completed items below:
+Computerization will receive $100 amount of fund for all completed items below.
+If they are partially enforced, then Computerization will receive $40.

 - Linter/auto formatter has been correctly set up to enforce code style.
 - Members have their GitHub account two-factor authenticated.